IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 A formal system ensures:

 -   Decisions to include or exclude men and boys are not arbitrary;
 -   Continuity is maintained through staffing changes.
-Including men and boys is not reliant on specific staff member's personal interest (see , on page , for more);
+Including men and boys is not reliant on specific staff member's personal interest (see Building the Commission’s Capacity, on page 33, for more);
 -   The Commission can evaluate it effectiveness in its work for men and boys;
--   Rights-holders can hold the Commission accountable (see , on page , for more);
+-   Rights-holders can hold the Commission accountable (see Accountability, on page 75, for more);

 ## Proactive, continuous, consistent